Last update: 27 January 2021

 The fourth chapter covers external and internal performance evaluation, performance attribution, determinants of performance, performance persistence as well as rankings and ratings.
 Moreover, the chapter will also provide some insights in the implications of different kinds of performance measurement in reality.

-Investor Behavior & Managerial Incentives
+Investor Behavior & Managerial Incentive

 This chapter covers topics related to the behavior and incentives of investors and asset managers using recent findings in academia and real world cases.